Royal Canadian Armoured Corps: Second World War

 In early 1941 the 1st Tank Brigade was sent to Britain and equipped with the Matilda infantry tank.
 For the formation of two armoured divisions it was expected that 1,200 cruiser tanks were needed.
 The United Kingdom was not in a position to supply them, as it had shortfalls in supply for its own needs.
 This meant that Canada had to develop its own production.
 To this end a tank arsenal was set up under the management of a subsidiary of a US firm engaged in tank production in order to build the Ram and Grizzly tanks and their variants in Canada.

-Events of the Second World War would thrust Canada into large scale tank production with thousands of Valentine, Ram, and Grizzly (Sherman) tanks and their armoured variants being produced.
-Canada would also go on to build modern armoured fighting vehicles that served during the Cold War, the War in Afghanistan and global peacekeeping operations.
+Events of the Second World War thrust Canada into large scale tank production with thousands of Valentine, Ram, and Grizzly (Sherman) tanks and their armoured variants being produced.
+Canada also went on to build modern armoured fighting vehicles that served during the Cold War, the War in Afghanistan and global peacekeeping operations.

-Post-War
+Post-war

+In 1955, the corps was given an official French title (Corps blindé royal canadien) in addition to the English title.

 In 1968, with the unification of the Canadian Army into the Canadian Armed Forces, the name of the Royal Canadian Armoured Corps was changed to simply the Armour Branch.
 Despite the change however, the Corps continued to use its traditional title.
-In 2003, Canada planned to replace all its tanks with lightweight Mobile Gun Systems.
+In 2003, Canada planned to replace all its tanks with lightweight M1128 mobile gun systems.
 In 2007, due to experience gained during Afghanistan, Leopard tanks were purchased.
 As of April 2013, the traditional designation of the Royal Canadian Armoured Corps has been restored for official use.